 The Salem Comprehensive Parks System Master Plan (Parks Master Plan) was adopted on May 13, 2013.
-Changing the zoning of the subject properties to MU-II does not preclude the siting of any facilities identified in the Parks Master Plan.
-The MU-II zone allows parks, open space, and recreation services such as museums, community centers, nature centers, youth clubs, and zoological gardens.
+Changing the zoning of the subject properties to a mixed-use zone does not preclude the siting of any facilities identified in the Parks Master Plan.
+The MU-II and MU-III zones allow parks, open space, and recreation services such as museums, community centers, nature centers, youth clubs, and zoological gardens.
 The proposed zone change therefore conforms with this goal.